adswa/dl-workshop/docs/FAQ.md

 ## When and where will the workshop take place?

 On Thursday, April 21st 2022, and Friday, April 22nd 2022 from 9am - 1pm (Berlin time).
-The workshop will be help virtually via the video conference system [Zoom](https://zoom.us).
+The workshop will be held virtually via the video conference system [Zoom](https://zoom.us).

 ## How can I participate in the workshop?